 Skip to Content

-For two centuries, Donegal Castle laid in ruin and it wasn’t until the 1990s that the castle was restored to its former glory – it’s now one of the most impressive castles in Donegal.
+For two centuries, the 15th century Donegal Castle lay in ruins, and it wasn’t until the 1990s that it was finally restored to its former glory.

 Some quick need-to-knows before visiting Donegal Castle